ctbarna/npmap.js/API.md

 *Arguments:*

-The first, and only, argument is required, and must a map config object with the following properties:
+The first, and only, argument is required, and must be a map config object with the following properties:

 - (Required) `div` (Object or String): Either an HTML element or the id of an HTML element to render the map into.